-Harassment Training Essential for All Employees in All States, Not Just for California Supervisors
+Sexual Harassment Training Essential in All States, Not Just Those With Mandatory State Training Laws

 Michael Johnson, J.D.

-Some employers erroneously believe that they only need to provide workplace harassment prevention training to supervisors in California and Connecticut.
-While those states have statutes requiring supervisory harassment training, other federal and state laws, regulations, and court decisions have made clear that employers should provide anti-harassment training to all employees in all states.
+Some employers erroneously believe that they only need to provide sexual harassment training and other forms of workplace harassment prevention training to employees in states and local jurisdictions that have statutes requiring such training.
+While California, Connecticut, Delaware, Maine, New York State, and New York City have passed statutes requiring sexual harassment training, other federal and state laws, regulations, and court decisions have made clear that employers should provide anti-harassment training to all employees in all states.

+EEOC.
 The U.S. Equal Employment Opportunity Commission (EEOC) has issued guidelines, which apply to employers in all states, stating that employers periodically “should provide [harassment prevention] training to all employees to ensure they understand their rights and responsibilities.”
+Further, the EEOC’s 2016 Report from the Select Task Force on the Study of Harassment in the Workplace noted that “Training should be conducted and reinforced on a regular basis for all employees.”

 The purposes underlying Title VII are …advanced where employers are encouraged to adopt antidiscrimination policies and to educate their personnel on Title VII’s prohibitions.